 Sometimes religious organisations have other charitable purposes and can be registered under different charitable subtypes.
 An example of this is ‘advancing culture’ or ‘advancing education’.
 Jediism might have some success in registering as an organisation that celebrates the popular culture of the Star Wars franchise.
 However, they will still have to satisfy the public benefit requirement and show that what they do and their activities assist or are for the public.
 For example, their activities involve running a museum dedicated to Jediism and Star Wars.

 Registering as a charity can be complex if you are not sure which charitable subtype applies to your organisation.
 Importantly, remember that charities must benefit the public rather than a private or select group of people.
 If you’re setting up and registering a charity, we can assist with structuring for your charity as well as prepare your ACNC application.
-If you’d like to know more about religious charities, you can read the ACNC Factsheet.
+If you’d like to know more about religious charities, you can check the ACNC website.